-One of the most common issues I come across when working with puppies aside from Potty Training is puppy biting.
-Puppy biting is normal and is not to be confused with human aggression.
-It is very rare for a puppy to be what I consider “legitimately” aggressive.
-Unfortunately, many new dog owners are
+One of the most common issues, aside from potty training, I come across when working with puppies is biting.
+But, whereas aggressive behavior is unhealthy and dangerous, puppy biting is perfectly normal; it is very rare for a puppy to be what I consider “legitimately” aggressive.
+Unfortunately, many new dog owners are unaware of this,

 Potty training a puppy takes time, patience, consistency, clean-up sprays and a lot of paper towels.
 There are many approaches to potty training, and throughout my years of working with countless families who have brought puppies into their homes, I've taken the best of the best cases, as well as personal experiences, to create a